ThePlenkov/sap-tutorials/src/content/tutorials/cap-xsa/tasks/add-approuter.md

 ### Key Components:

 1. **MTA Configuration**:

-   - `approuter.nodejs` type indicates it's an XSA approuter
+   - `nodejs` type indicates it's an XSA approuter
    - Requires the XSUAA service (`cap-workshop-auth`)
    - Connects to the backend service through the `srv-api` destination